-The PHA's policies concerning physical accessibility must be readily available to applicants and resident families.
-They can be found in three key documents.
+The PHA's policies concerning physical accessibility must be readily available to applicants and participants.
+They can be found in three key documents:

-- This policy, the Admissions and Continued Occupancy Policy, describes the key policies that govern the PHA's responsibilities with regard to physical accessibility. - Notice PIH 2006-13 summarizes information about pertinent laws and implementing regulations related to non-discrimination and accessibility in federally-funded housing programs. - The PHA Plan provides information about self-evaluation, needs assessment, and transition plans.
+• This plan describes the key policies that govern the PHA's responsibilities with regard to physical accessibility.

+- Notice PIH 2006-13 summarizes information about pertinent laws and implementing regulations related to non-discrimination and accessibility in federally-funded housing programs. - The PHA Plan provides information about self-evaluation, needs assessment, and transition plans.

 The design, construction, or alteration of PHA facilities must conform to the Uniform Federal Accessibility Standards (UFAS).
 Newly-constructed facilities must be designed to be readily accessible to and usable by persons with disabilities.
-Alterations to existing facilities must be accessible to the maximum extent feasible, defined as not imposing an undue financial and administrative burden on the operations of the public housing program.
+Alterations to existing facilities must be accessible to the maximum extent feasible, defined as not imposing an undue financial and administrative burden on the operations of the HCV program.